cgwire/gazu/README.rst

 We apply software craftmanship principles as much as possible.
 We love coding and consider that strong quality and good developer experience matter a lot.
-Our extensive experience allows studios to get better at doing software and focus more on the artistic work.
+Our extensive experience allows studios to get better at managing production and doing software.
+They can focus more on the artistic work.

 Visit `cg-wire.com <https://cg-wire.com>`__ for more information.